kholterhoff/kholterhoff.github.io/F17_ENG_1102/Artifact_1.md

 <a href="https://kholterhoff.github.io/F17_ENG_1102/Victorians_In_Cyberspace">Calendar</a>  |  <a href="https://kholterhoff.github.io/F17_ENG_1102/Common_First_Week_Assignment">Common First Week Assignment</a> | <a href="https://kholterhoff.github.io/F17_ENG_1102/Artifact_1">Artifact #1</a> |  <a href="https://kholterhoff.github.io/F17_ENG_1102/Artifact_2">Artifact #2</a> |  <a href="https://kholterhoff.github.io/F17_ENG_1102/Artifact_3">Artifact #3</a> |  <a href="https://kholterhoff.github.io/F17_ENG_1102/Twitter">Twitter</a> | <a href="https://kholterhoff.github.io/F17_ENG_1102/Multimedia_Portfolio">Multimedia Portfolio</a>

-All students will be assigned to a group for this artifact.
-Groups will present on a secondary source related to our primary text.
+All students will be assigned to a group for this artifact, and will present on a secondary source related to our primary text.
 Your instructor will provide access to this source.
-Groups will sit in the front of the class and co-teach the day’s assigned reading and secondary source with the instructor for the entirety of the class period.
+Groups will sit in the front of the class and teach the secondary source and aspects of the day’s assigned reading for approximately 30 minutes.

+Presentations will explain how this source opens up 19th century culture and literature.
+Remember: only your group will read this source, so be sure to exlain important keywords and concepts in a manner that everyone will understand.
 Groups do not need to become an expert on their secondary source, but they must be able to speak about it in a thoughtful manner for the context of our course.

+Presentations must use the course themes and key words to summarize, explain, and contextualize the secondary source for the class.
+By the end of the presentation the class should have a clear understanding of how this secondary source opens up new ways of thinking about WOVEN, fiction, and Victorians in Cyberspace.
+Presenters must generate thought-provoking questions to make their assigned reading accessible to peers.
+Although grades depend on the quality of the presenter’s exposition and handout, an excellent presentation should engage the class through a lively and creative discussion.

+<h3>Slides & Handout</h3>
+<h4>Post slides & handout to our course management site 24-hours AFTER your presentation (T-Square -> Resources -> Artifact #1 Presentations).</h4>

+Presentations must include a digital slide presentation (Google Sliades, Power Point, Keynote) that will inspire and guide your audience.
+Groups must also design a handout that summarizes the assigned secondary source in a concise and clear manner, relates the source to overarching course themes and texts, and lists at least three questions they identify as emerging from the text.
+Be sure to print enough copies for the class.

+**Items you may want to include**
+* Definition of inportant keywords and concepts
+* Brief history of the author
+* Outline of the article
+* Relevent images

 <h3>Goals</h3>